Small defaults matter

 Quick scan

-- What we tested: Prioritize invisible, sensible defaults before adding options.
+• Approach: Prioritize invisible, sensible defaults before adding configuration options.

 Defaults are the product's first handshake.
 People only notice settings when those defaults fail them, so good defaults feel invisible.